titumozammel/5r-cascade-framework/README.md

 ## If the purpose remains but the method can change

+REPLACE changes the mechanism rather than merely reducing its volume.

-### Question
+### Core Question

 > **Can the same necessary purpose be achieved more simply?**

-REPLACE changes the mechanism rather than merely reducing its volume.

 ### Examples